teiniker/teiniker-lectures-embedded-cicd/embedded-architectures/messaging/mqtt/mosquitto-docker-tls/README.md

 └── server.key  # Private key of your server
 ```

-## Start the Mosquitto Broker with Docker
+## Start the Mosquitto Broker with Docker Compose

 We use Docker Compose here because it simplifies the configuration
 of the Docker container.